andretgregorio/toro-test/backend/README.md

 A better visualization of all those layers, how they interact, and how they achieve the decoupling between the outside world and the application is represented by the bellow diagram.
 It has almost all the classes used in the __create account__ use case.
 ![C3 Diagram Example](docs/backend-c3-diagram.jpg)

+### API design
+The APIs follow the REST architectural style, resources to define the URL paths.
+The basic structure of a route is: `domain/version/resource`.
+So, for the auth domain, the endpoints are:
+* POST auth/v1/accounts: it creates a new account.
+* POST auth/v1/login: authenticates an account.
+* GET auth/v1/account-balances: retrieves the current balance for a given account.

 ## Testing Strategy
 The application is only unit tested.
 Those tests were written with development, in TDD style, and they test each component in completely isolation from other components.
 I didn't add any integration tests because I didn't want to deal with having a different database for those tests given the time constraint for this project.